tlswg/tls13-spec/draft-ietf-tls-tls13.md

 could be downgraded to TLS 1.2.

 A client that attempts to send 0-RTT data MUST fail a connection if it receives a ServerHello with TLS 1.2 or older.
+A client that attempts to repair this error SHOULD NOT send a TLS 1.2 ClientHello, but instead send a TLS 1.3 ClientHello without 0-RTT data.

-Multi-server deployments therefore MUST ensure a uniform and stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.
+To avoid this error condition, multi-server deployments SHOULD ensure a uniform and stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.

 ## Backwards Compatibility Security Restrictions